This is a Step-by-Step guide to fix the media offline issues in DaVinci Resolve (version 18.5, 18, 17, etc.) – updated for 2023!

-To fix the media offline issue in DaVinci Resolve, use high speed internal (or fast cable/usb external) drives for media and cache files.
-Transcode footage that are shot in 10 bits, 4:2:2, since they aren’t supported in the free version.
+To fix the media offline issue in DaVinci Resolve, use high-speed internal (or fast cable/USB external) drives for media and cache files.
+Transcode footage that is shot in 10 bits, 4:2:2, since they aren’t supported in the free version.
 Update the GPU driver.

-#1) DaVinci Resolve Media Offline – Unlinked Issue
+#1) DaVinci Resolve Media Offline – Unlinked Clips Issue

 Fix for Media Offline Due to Unlinked Clips: